AnonyMouse-Box/code-can/assembly/README.md

 # assembly
-A repository for testing thoughts and ideas in assembly language.
+A folder for testing thoughts and ideas in assembly language.
 (currently mostly taken from books, while I learn the process)

 | Program         | Description                                     |